Haddon Hall - home of the Manners family, Dukes of Rutland. Bakewell, Derbyshire Peak District

 To the right hand side of the courtyard lies the Hall chapel, which looks much as it did in medieval times, and contains a beautiful carved alabaster retablo and pre-Reformation frescos which have been revealed from beneath the whitewash which hid them for centuries.

 Entering the main house you soon come to the highlight of the visit - a glorious 14th Century Banqueting Hall complete with minstrels' gallery, which looks exactly as it must have done 600 years ago.

 Next door there is the Dining Room - a fine oak paneled room with minature portraits of Henry VII and his Queen.

 Beyond this lies a Tudor period Long Gallery, constructed around 1600.
 From the steps at the end of the Gallery Dorothy Vernon is said to have eloped with her lover, John Manners in 1558.
 These steps lead out into the gardens (which are very fine) and down to the River Wye.

 Haddon Hall Photo Gallery - click on the images to enlarge- Click Here for a slide show

 How to get there

-The Hall lies just off the A6 and a car park is provided opposite the entrance to the Hall - price £1 per car.
-The A6 is a very busy road and crossing this can be rather unpleasant.
+The Hall lies just off the A6 and a car park is provided opposite the entrance to the Hall - price £1.50 per car.
+The A6 is a very busy road and crossing this can be a little difficult.